bertzb/micro_center_scrape/README.md

-# micro_center_scrape
-Scraper to alert on products
+Scraper to alert on products when they become available in store.